 7 The citation of the Children and Community Services (Outside School Hours Care Family Day Care) Regulations 2006 was changed to the Child Care Services (Outside School Hours Care Family Day Care) Regulations 2006 by the Children and Community Services (Family Day Care) Amendment Regulations 2007 in Gazette 7 Aug 2007 p.
 4041.
 The regulations were repealed by the Child Care Services (Repeals) Regulations 2012 in Gazette 5 Mar 2013 p.
 1114.

+8 Now known as the Working with Children (Screening) Regulations 2005; citation changed (see note under r.
+1).